Junior / Senior Online Draw

 There are five separate draws which take place in the following order:

-- Senior Only Mini Block - 2, 3 and 4 bed locations which are only available to seniors
+- Senior Only Mini Block - a limited number of 2, 3 and 4 bed locations which are only available to seniors

 - Large Block - 6 to10 beds